donutyachts/dns-query-scripts/README.md

 # dns-query-scripts
-Scripts for running queries on public DNS servers.
+Shell scripts for running queries on public DNS servers.